alex9311/Web-Data-Management/report.md

 ##### Showing Full Description of the Movie On Click
 We used a small Javascript function that toggles the html `style="display:none"` attribute.
 We added the attribute and the onclick that calls the javascript function in our xQuery query.
 One issue we ran into was that we were unable to add an `href="#"` to make the title clickable in xQuery, so we formatted that with css afterwards.

 Below is a screenshot of our application's query result page with two movies, one of which has been expanded out by the user clicking the title.
+The description can be toggled to be shown or hidden for any individual movie by clicking the title.
 ![movie list screenshot](resources/movie_list_screenshot.png)

 ###Shakespeare Opera Omnia Project